rudyvdbrink/ssmpl/README.md

 │   ├── RAMP_locations.png         # Map of RAMP dataset locations
 │   └── training_schedule.png      # Workflow diagram of the training routine
 │
-├── .env                         # A file where you can set the project root ├── requirements.txt             # Full list of dependencies ├── pyproject.toml               # Installation file for the python packages ├── README.md                    # You're reading this file
+├── .env                         # A file where you can set the project root (not on github) ├── .env.example                 # Modify this to set the project root (and re-name it to .env) ├── requirements.txt             # Full list of dependencies ├── pyproject.toml               # Installation file for the python packages ├── README.md                    # You're reading this file